a-schaefers/systemE/README.md

 # systemE
 A lightweight systemd replacement written in Emacs lisp

+## What people are saying

+> "Kind of taking that whole "Emacs is an operating system" thing a bit too far, aren't we?"

+> "At last we have solved the init controversy."

+> "Well I guess while you're writing this you aren't creating atomic robots to take over the earth."

+> To quote Strong Bad, this is impressive, disturbing, and makes me uncomfortable!

+> So close to GNU/Emacs/Linux

+> I think this is really cool, but calling it a "systemd replacement" feels like click bait to me.

+> > It's called a joke, guys.
+> > The README is literally full of them.

+> This is pretty interesting but sketchy..
+> Also..
+Lets be cautious about getting Emacs reapable..
+Do we really want to witness hoard of abominations (nice things too ofc) that would surface! :D

+> systemd and its ecosystem isn't built inside of Emacs.
+> > That's because systemd is a mild editor lacking a decent lisp os

 ## About

 Using the tooling in this repo, I am able to boot from linux to sinit as PID1, and from there to Emacs acting as PID2 using --script mode, performing all typical rc.boot system initialization using Emacs lisp until we hit the getty.